Fair Usage Policy

 You are responsible for your actions when connected to our network and the systems you access through your internet connection.
-If you act without care or irresponsibly in using your internet connection or your actions put at risk the integrity or security of our network, systems or equipment, your access may be restricted, suspended or terminated, without prior notice.
+If you act without care or irresponsibly in using your internet connection or your actions put at risk the integrity or security of the Focus Group network, systems or equipment, your access may be restricted, suspended or terminated, without prior notice.

 In particular, you agree that you will not use, attempt to use or allow your internet connection to be used to:

-a) store, send or distribute any content or material which is restricted, prohibited or otherwise unlawful under any applicable law or which is likely to be offensive or obscene to a reasonable person;
+- store, send or distribute any content or material which is restricted, prohibited or otherwise unlawful under any applicable law or which is likely to be offensive or obscene to a reasonable person

-- store, send or distribute confidential information, copyright material or other content which is subject to third party intellectual property rights, unless you have a lawful right to do so;
+- store, send or distribute confidential information, copyright material or other content which is subject to third party intellectual property rights, unless you have a lawful right to do so

-- do anything which defames, harasses, threatens, abuses, menaces, offends, violates the privacy of, or incites violence or hatred against, any person or class of persons, or which could give rise to civil or criminal proceedings;
+- do anything which defames, harasses, threatens, abuses, menaces, offends, violates the privacy of, or incites violence or hatred against, any person or class of persons, or which could give rise to civil or criminal proceedings

-d) do any other act or thing which is illegal, fraudulent or otherwise prohibited under any applicable law or which is in breach of any code, standard or content requirement of any other competent authority;
+- do any other act or thing which is illegal, fraudulent or otherwise prohibited under any applicable law or which is in breach of any code, standard or content requirement of any other competent authority

-- do anything which interferes with other users or restricts or hinders any person from accessing or using our internet connection service or systems including the excessive usage of bandwidth under section 5 below;
+- do anything which interferes with other users or restricts or hinders any person from accessing or using our internet connection service or systems including the excessive usage of bandwidth under section 5 below

-f) forge header information, email source address or other user information;
+- forge header information, email source address or other user information

-- access, monitor or use any data, systems or networks, including another person's private information, without authority or attempt to probe, scan or test the vulnerability of any data, system or network;
+- access, monitor or use any data, systems or networks, including another person's private information, without authority or attempt to probe, scan or test the vulnerability of any data, system or network

-h) deliberately compromise the security or integrity of any network or system including our network;
+- deliberately compromise the security or integrity of any network or system including our network

-i) knowingly access, download, store, send or distribute any viruses or other harmful programs or material;
+- knowingly access, download, store, send or distribute any viruses or other harmful programs or material

-- send or distribute unsolicited advertising, bulk electronic messages or otherwise breach your spam obligations set out below, or overload any network or system including our network and systems (including the excessive usage of bandwidth under section 5 below);
+- send or distribute unsolicited advertising, bulk emails or calls, or otherwise breach your spam obligations set out below, or overload any network or system including our network and systems (including the excessive usage of bandwidth under section 5 below)

-k) invade anyone's privacy by attempting to harvest, collect, store, or publish private or personally identifiable information, such as passwords, account information, credit card numbers, addresses, or other contact information without their knowledge and consent;
+- invade anyone's privacy by attempting to harvest, collect, store, or publish private or personally identifiable information, such as passwords, account information, credit card numbers, addresses, or other contact information without their knowledge and consent

-- tamper with, hinder the operation of or make unauthorised modifications to any network or system; or
+- tamper with, hinder the operation of or make unauthorised modifications to any network or system

-- authorise, aid, abet, encourage, conspire with or incite any other person to do or attempt to do any of the above acts.
+- authorise, aid, abet, encourage, conspire with or incite any other person to do or attempt to do any of the above acts

 In addition, you may not use our network to create, transmit, distribute, or store content that:

-a) violates a trademark, copyright, trade secret or other intellectual property rights of others,
+- violates a trademark, copyright, trade secret or other intellectual property rights of others

-c) violates the privacy, publicity or other personal rights of others,
+- violates the privacy, publicity or other personal rights of others

-e) constitutes deceptive online marketing, causes technical disturbances to our network (including excessive usage of bandwidth under section 5 below), its affiliated networks, or the network used by customers to access the Email service, or violates the policies of such networks by, including, but not limited to, the intentional introduction of any viruses, Trojan horses, worms, time bombs, cancel bots or other computer programming routines that are intended to damage, detrimentally interfere with, surreptitiously intercept or expropriate any system or data, or
+- constitutes deceptive marketing, causes technical disturbances to our network (including excessive usage of bandwidth under section 5 below), its affiliated networks, or the network used by customers to access the email service or VOIP calls, or violates the policies of such networks by, including, but not limited to, the intentional introduction of any viruses, Trojan horses, worms, time bombs, cancel bots or other computer programming routines that are intended to damage, detrimentally interfere with, surreptitiously intercept or expropriate any system or data

-- assists, encourages or permits any persons in engaging in any of the activities described in this section.
+- assists, encourages or permits any persons in engaging in any of the activities described in this section

 If you become aware of any such activities, you are obligated to immediately notify us and take all other appropriate actions to cause such activities to cease.